CenterClick NTP200 and NTP250 Documentation - Client List

 Each client IP is tracked and aged out after 7 days of inactivity.

-The device can track up to 1 million clients.
-If that limit is reached, the age-out time will by dynamically reduced in an attempt to clear out old entries.
-Under extreme cases such as a Denial of Service where the reduced age-out time is still insufficient, new client entries will simply not be created to bound RAM usage.
+The device can track up to 500,000 or 1,000,000 clients depending on model.
+If that limit is reached, the 7 day age-out time will by dynamically reduced in an attempt to clear out old entries.

 Sorting